Skip to content

 Where Postmark is genuinely better

-Credit where it's due: Postmark's transactional deliverability reputation is legitimately excellent.
-They strictly vet senders, maintain separate IP pools for transactional vs broadcast traffic, and have deep ISP relationships.
-If you're sending password resets and order receipts for a large consumer product, Postmark's reputation is an asset.
+Credit where it's due: Postmark's transactional deliverability reputation is real and measurable.
+They vet senders strictly, run separate IP pools for transactional vs broadcast, and respond to bounce signals quickly.
+If you send password resets and order receipts at consumer scale where any inbox miss is felt by paying customers, Postmark's reputation is genuinely valuable.

-Postmark also has a longer track record.
-For risk-averse enterprise buyers, "been around since 2010" matters.
+They also have a longer track record.
+For risk-averse enterprise procurement, "around since 2010" matters more than an architecture diagram.

 Where PostStack is better

 • A real free tier — 3,000 emails/month free for development, staging, and small projects.
-Postmark makes you pay from day one.
+Postmark's 100/month free tier doesn't cover a meaningful workload.

-• IMAP/POP3 mailboxes — run your own support@yourdomain.com mailbox with Dovecot.
-Postmark doesn't do inbound mailboxes.
+• IMAP/POP3 mailboxes — run your own support@yourdomain.com through Dovecot.
+Postmark is send-only.

-• Visual email builder — block-based drag-and-drop editor included.
+• Visual email builder — block-based drag-and-drop in the dashboard.
 Postmark's templates are code-only.

-• DMARC aggregate reports — parsed and visualised in the dashboard.
-Postmark doesn't offer this.
+• DMARC aggregate report parsing — visualised in the dashboard.
+Postmark doesn't surface DMARC reports.

 • Workflow automation — multi-step sequences with delays and branches for onboarding flows.
-Not in Postmark.
+Not a Postmark feature.

 • Contact segmentation — filter and target by properties, engagement, or tags.
-Postmark's contact management is thin.
+Postmark's contact management is intentionally minimal.

-• Embeddable signup forms — host a form on any site that writes directly into your audience.
+• Embeddable signup forms — host a form on any site that writes into your audience.

 Developer experience

-Postmark uses From/To/HtmlBody/TextBody (PascalCase, inherited from its .NET roots).
-PostStack uses the lowercase { from, to, html, text } convention standard in modern JavaScript SDKs.
+Postmark's API uses PascalCase keys (From, To, HtmlBody, TextBody) inherited from its .NET roots.
+PostStack uses the lowercase shape standard in modern JavaScript SDKs.

 // Postmark